Improving the Throughput of Diffusion-based Large Language Models via a Training-Free Confidence-Aware Calibration: Appendix

 \paragraph{Fast-dLLM.} Fast-dLLM accelerates masked diffusion language models via confidence‑aware parallel decoding with (i) a fixed‑threshold rule that unmasks all positions with $c^i\!\ge\!\tau$ and (ii) a factor‑based rule selecting the largest $r$ with $(r{+}1)(1-c^{(r)})<\phi$, executed in fixed‑size blocks with a preset number of refinement steps \cite{wu2025fastdllm}.
 Our \textbf{CadLLM} departs from this static design by turning these knobs into policies: \emph{adaptive block size} (compute allocation to easy vs.\ hard blocks), \emph{adaptive steps} (precision–speed dial), \emph{adaptive vocabulary size} (confidence‑aware search breadth), and \emph{adaptive threshold} (phase-aware commit threshold).
 This training‑free controller closes the loop between signals and compute, improving throughput while preserving accuracy.

-\paragraph{Early exiting in diffusion LMs.} Concurrent work observes early answer convergence and proposes \emph{Prophet}, which triggers an “all‑in’’ decode using the top‑2 confidence gap as a stop criterion \cite{li2025knowbefore}.
-Our focus is orthogonal: we target training‑free compute allocation (adaptive blocks, steps, vocabulary size, and threshold).
-In our implementation, early exit via Prophet is available as an optional confidence‑based, block‑level stop; we leave Prophet disabled in main results because it overlaps with adaptive steps and reduces accuracy (see Appendix for a detailed comparison).
-The controller remains compatible with Prophet should deployments prioritize additional speed over accuracy.
+\paragraph{Early exiting in diffusion LMs.} Concurrent work observes early answer convergence to propose \emph{Prophet}, that triggers an “all‑in’’ decode using the top‑2 confidence gap as a stop criterion \cite{li2025knowbefore}.
+Our focus is orthogonal: a training‑free compute allocation (adaptive blocks, steps, vocabulary size, and threshold).
+To further demonstrate the adaptability of CadLLM we integrate the early-exit strategy of prophet as an option for early block‑level generation.
+We leave Prophet disabled in main results because it overlaps with adaptive steps and reduces accuracy (see Appendix Sec.~\ref{subsec:add_result} for a detailed comparison).